slowernews/wisdom-tldr/chapters/chapter_3_action.md

 -- Albert Einstein*
 > *"An idea that is not dangerous is unworthy of being called an idea at all."
 -- Oscar Wilde*
 > *"A new idea is delicate.
-It can be killed by a sneer or a yawn; it can be stabbed to death by a quip and worried to death by a frown on the right man's brow."
+It can be killed by a sneer or a yawn; it can be stabbed to death by a quip and worried to death by a frown on the right man’s brow."
 -- Ovid*
 > *"All achievements, all earned riches, have their beginning in an idea."
 -- Napoleon Hill*
 > *"No grand idea was ever born in a conference, but a lot of foolish ideas have died there."
 -- F. Scott Fitzgerald*
 > *"Nearly every man who develops an idea works it up to the point where it looks impossible, and then he gets discouraged.
-That's not the place to become discouraged."
+That’s not the place to become discouraged."
 -- Thomas Edison*
 > *"It is the essence of genius to make use of the simplest ideas."
 -- Charles Peguy*
 > *"Nothing is more dangerous than an idea when it is the only one you have."
 -- Emile Chartier*
-> *"One's mind, once stretched by a new idea, never regains its original dimensions."
+> *"One’s mind, once stretched by a new idea, never regains its original dimensions."
 -- Oliver Wendell Holmes*
 > *"We often refuse to accept an idea merely because the tone of voice in which it has been expressed is unsympathetic to us."
 -- Friedrich Nietzche*